polemikal/discord-app-commands-v13/README.md

 ## 📋 Setup and Run

  1. Enter TOKEN, CLIENT_ID and GUILD_ID in `config.json` file.
 (GUILD_ID is optional.)
- 2. Give a permission to load application command for Discord bot (Enter YOUR_CLIENT_ID in URL.) `https://discord.com/oauth2/authorize?client_id=YOUR_CLIENT_ID&scope=applications.commands`.
+ 2. If guild option is set, give a permission to load application commands for Discord bot (Enter YOUR_CLIENT_ID in URL.) `https://discord.com/oauth2/authorize?client_id=YOUR_CLIENT_ID&scope=applications.commands`.
  3. Open a new terminal from project folder then install all modules with `npm i`.
  4. Finally run `app.js` file from terminal.
 (Example run command: `node app.js`.)